28 Feb Is there NOTHING I can do about my crooked painful hands?

 Will I really need surgery?

-Surgery is typically considered as the last resort when other treatments have not been effective.
-There may be a time in your daily life when you just can’t stand the pain and decreased function anymore.
-Your daily routine, work, hobbies, leisure activities are significantly disrupted.
-There are a variety of surgical options including joint replacements.
 It is important to have good communication with your surgeon and therapist to fully understand the recovery time and the expected outcomes.
-My advise is to try your less invasive treatments first.
-I have seen huge success without having to get to surgery.
+Our advice is to try less invasive treatments first.
+We have seen huge success without having to get to surgery.
 Although, there may be a point when your hand therapist is on board with surgical intervention.
 Communication is the key.